 “The program exceeded our expectations and made us feel that, although our son was very far away, he was well cared for.
 Daniel’s summer in Vietnam will be an experience he will always remember.”

-- Janet Amaro, Tenafly, New Jersey
+- Janet Amaro, mother of Daniel, Tenafly, NJ

 Electricity • Outlets are available for charging digital camera batteries, etc. A plug adapter—most Vietnamese plugs are two rounded prongs—will come in handy.